nus-cs2030s/2324-s2/docs/vim/cheatsheet.md

 ### Comment and Uncomment

-We can quickly comment a specific range of lines using the replace functionality.
-The idea is to replace the _beginning of a line_ with `//` (_i.e., start of single line comment_).
+We can quickly comment on a specific range of lines using the replace functionality.
+The idea is to replace the _beginning of a line_ with `//` (_i.e._, to start a single-line comment).
 We need to "escape" the `/` character by writing it as `\/\/`To match the beginning of the line, the character is `^`.

-Comment line 4 to 17.
+Comment out Lines 4 to 17.

 ```
 :4,17s/^/\/\//gc
 ```

-We can also quickly uncomment specific range of lines by replacing `//` with _nothing_.
+We can also quickly uncomment a specific range of lines by replacing `//` with _nothing_.

-Uncomment line 4 to 17.
+Uncomment Lines 4 to 17.

 ```
 :4,17s/\/\///gc